Deaf Smith & Johnny Ears: Production

 Director Paolo Cavara did not consider the film a spaghetti Western, instead calling it a "psychological western".
 He used a portable 35mm Arriflex camera.

 Reception

-In his investigation of narrative structures in Spaghetti Western films, Fridlund discusses this film as a variation of the partnership plot that was used in many Spaghetti Westerns following the success of For a Few Dollars More.
-In contrast to that story, wherein the bounty hunter partners initially have a fight and one is later revealed to have a secret vengeance motive, the two protagonists of Deaf Smith & Johnny Ears form a steady bond from the beginning.
+In his investigation of narrative structures in Spaghetti Western films, Fridlund discusses this film as a variation of the plot about partners that was used in many Spaghetti Westerns following the success of For a Few Dollars More.
+In contrast to the latter story, where the bounty hunter partners initially have a fight and one is revealed to have a secret motive of vengeance, the two protagonists of Deaf Smith & Johnny Ears form a steady bond from the beginning.
 Johnny acquires a secondary motive—a love interest—and their partnership is peacefully dissolved in the end.
-Otherwise this is basically a professional story that concentrates on the problems of heroes and the methods they employ to reach their goals; especially the conditions arising from Smith's deafness.
+It is a story that concentrates on the problems of heroes and the methods they employ to reach their goals, especially the conditions arising from Smith's deafness.